jbusecke/xmovie/README.md

 # xmovie
-A simple way of creating movies from [xarray](https://github.com/pydata/xarray) objects.
+A simple way of creating beautiful movies from [xarray](https://github.com/pydata/xarray) objects.

 With ever increasing detail, modern scientific observations and model results lend themselves to visualization in the form of movies.